 After you click on the CTA button, it takes you to the next step where you enter your contact information to start the free trial.

-How do you design a successful landing page?
+How to design a successful landing page

 Anything that could divert the visitor’s eye from your CTA will only do your page a disservice.